 - Is public transportation operating?
 Yes

-- Violations of COVID-19 restrictions may face punishments ranging from fines of up to 50,000 RWF and/or to up to five days in police custody depending on the violation.
+- Violations of COVID-19 restrictions may face punishments ranging from fines of up to RWF 50,000 and/or up to five days in police custody (depending on the violation).

-- Additional information about COVID-19 in Rwanda can be found at the Rwandan Biomedical Centre’s website.
+- Additional information about COVID-19 in Rwanda can be found at the Rwanda Biomedical Center’s website.